vkuznet/TFaaS/src/Go/README.md

 ```
 nohup ./tfaas -dir $PWD/models
    -serverCert /data/certs/hostcert.pem -serverKey /data/certs/hostkey.pem
+   -modelLabels labels.csv -modelName models/model.pb
+   -inputNode input_1_1 -outputNode output_node0
    2>&1 1>& tfaas.log < /dev/null &

 ```
+Here we supply the following list of parameters:
+- server cert/key files to start-up HTTPs server
+- modelLabels file which contains list of labels used by our TF model
+- modelName file which contains full dump (including weights) of our TF model
+- input/outputNode names used in our TF model

 To access please use the following APIs:
 ```
 # here we define scurl as a shortcut to